 The Cummings Institute respects and honors the religions and cultural traditions of our diverse students.
 Cummings Institute faculty are happy to work with students to accommodate reasonable deadline extensions so that you can observe holidays and cultural traditions.
 It is the responsibility of the student to communicate the need for flexibility with due dates or other deadlines for assignments, tests, etc. due to a religious or cultural observance not already part of a planned holiday break for the program.
-The instructor has the final decision as to whether to allow for additional time on an assignment; however, if given at least a week's notice, Cummings Institute faculty will make reasonable efforts to accommodate your request.
+The instructor has the final decision as to whether to allow for additional time on an assignment.